peterlacko/gooddata-ui/docs/examples.md

 * Create a custom legend
 * Add an attribute filter

 ## GoodData platform account

 To try out the examples in a project, you must have an account on the GoodData platform.
-If you do not have a GoodData account, contact a person in your company who administers GoodData projects or your GoodData Account Manager.
+If you do not have an account and want to try GoodData.UI, use [live examples]().